kevinjohnkiely/la-rosa-restaurant-project-1/README.md

 <img src="https://github.com/kevinjohnkiely/la-rosa-restaurant-project-1/blob/main/wireframesScreenshots/hero-smaller.png">

 ### Homepage Content - Intro Text & Call To Action Panels
 The introductory text section of homepage (image below, left) scales nicely to smaller screen widths as it is just centered text with paddings and margins adjusted accordingly.
-The Call To Action section of the homepage (image below, right) orginates as a panel with 3 columns showing images and links, but on less than 800px screen widths, this changes to a single column with all 3 boxes stacked vertically.
+The Call To Action section of the homepage (image below, right) originates as a panel with 3 columns showing images and links, but on less than 800px screen widths, this changes to a single column with all 3 boxes stacked vertically.

 <table>
 <tr>